Hannah Y. Schroeder, PhD student, Archean metamorphism and tectonics

-David started at the University of Illinois, Chicago.
+Assistant Professor at the University of Illinois, Chicago.
 David worked in the group as a postdoc from 2020 to 2022 and is still an active research collaborator.
-He completed his PhD at the Colorado School of Mines, his MS at Central Washington University, and his BS at la Universidad Nacional Autónoma de México, Mexico City.
+He completed his PhD at the Colorado School of Mines, his MS at Central Washington University, and his BS at la Universidad Nacional Autónoma de México.
 He is broadly interested in subduction zone processes.
-His previous projects have focused on the formation and exhumation of ultrahigh-pressure metamorphic rocks, flat-slab subduction in SW USA, volatile cycling between the crust and mantle, and the scenarios that lead to slab melting.
+His previous projects have focused on the formation and exhumation of ultrahigh-pressure metamorphic rocks, flat-slab subduction in SW USA, volatile cycling between the crust and mantle, intermediate-depth seismicity, and the scenarios that lead to slab melting.
 He has worked with rocks from China, Mexico, USA, and Guatemala in addition to theoretical modeling of metamorphic phase equilibria in subducting slabs.
-In addition to his expertise in petrology, David also has experience with LA-ICP-MS U–Pb geochronology and Lu-Hf garnet geochronology.
 As a postdoc at UM, he conducted theoretical modeling of phase changes in subducting slabs as they relate to deep seismicity, slab melting, volatile recycling, and arc magmatism.

 Robert M. Holder, Assistant Professor

-Robert started at the University of Michigan in July 2020 after finishing a postdoc at Johns Hopkins University with Daniel Viete, MS+PhD at UC Santa Barbara with Brad Hacker, and BA at Gustavus Adolphus College.
+Robert started at the University of Michigan in July 2020 after finishing a postdoc at Johns Hopkins University with Daniel Viete, MS+PhD at UC Santa Barbara with Brad Hacker, and BA at Gustavus Adolphus College (Geology & Scandinavian Studies).
 He is interested in the evolution of ancient mountain belts and how Earth’s fundamental tectonic processes have changed through time.
-His work has primarily focused on the metamorphic rock record (specifically ultrahigh-temperature and ultrahigh-pressure metamorphism), but also touches on igneous, and sedimentary processes.
-He uses a variety of laboratory techniques, but is most known for his application of U–Pb petrochronology by LA-ICP-MS. He has previously worked in the USA, Canada, Norway, Czech Republic, Austria, Madagascar, and Antarctica.
+His work has primarily focused on the metamorphic rock record (specifically, the metamorphic records crustal melting and subduction), but also touches on traditional igneous and sedimentary processes.
+He uses a variety of laboratory techniques, but is most known for his application of U–Pb petrochronology by LA-ICP-MS. He has worked in (alphabetical order) Antarctica, Austria, Canada, Czech Republic, Madagascar, Mexico, Norway, Shetland, and the USA.